vtexdocs/dev-portal-content/docs/guides/Getting-Started/orders-overview.md

 ### Sending payment notification

-For your payment provider to notify the Order Management System that the payment of a given order is completed, use te endpoint [Send payment notification](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/payments/-paymentId-/payment-notification).
+For your payment provider to notify the Order Management System that the payment of a given order is completed, use the [Send payment notification](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/payments/-paymentId-/payment-notification) endpoint.

-In case your store receives the payments outside VTEX’s platform, like payments in cash or with promissories, the store must call this endpoint to notify the OMS, so that the order can follow its flow and be fulfilled.
+If your store receives payments outside the VTEX platform, such as cash or notes payable, it must call this endpoint to notify the OMS, so the order can follow its flow and be fulfilled.

 </OverviewCard>

-> The endpoint [Send payment notification](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/payments/-paymentId-/payment-notification) must be called only after the order payment has been approved.
+> The [Send payment notification](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/payments/-paymentId-/payment-notification) endpoint must be called only after the order payment has been approved.
 The store might not receive the payment if there is an issue with the settlement and the endpoint has already been called.

 <OverviewCard icon='Integration'>

 ### Invoicing an order

 When you [invoice an order](https://help.vtex.com/en/tracks/orders--2xkTisx4SXOWXQel8Jg8sa/2WgQrlHTyVo4hLjhUs1LMT), its status in the [order flow](https://help.vtex.com/en/tutorial/order-flow-and-status--tutorials_196) changes to Invoiced, which means the order was successfully completed.
-After an order is invoiced, you can no longer modify it’s status, except when you wish to send a return invoice.
+After an order is invoiced, you can no longer modify its status, except when you want to send a return invoice.

-In that case, the endpoint [Order invoice notification](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/invoice) must be called, and instead of having the field `type` value determined as Output, it will be Input.
+In that case, the [Order invoice notification](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/invoice) endpoint must be called, and instead of having the field `type` value defined as Output, it will be Input.

 - [Order invoice notification](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/invoice)
 - [Update order's partial invoice (send tracking number)](https://developers.vtex.com/docs/api-reference/orders-api#patch-/api/oms/pvt/orders/-orderId-/invoice/-invoiceNumber-)